Priestley-Centre/CMIP5_CMIP6_FaIR_gsat_data/README.md

-# CMIP5, CMIP6, and FaIR GSAT data
+# CMIP5 and CMIP6 GSAT data

-Time-series of annual global surface air temperature anomalies for the CMIP5 historical, RCP2.6, and RCP8.5 simulations, and for the CMIP6 historical, SSP1-2.6, and SSP5-8.5 simulations.
+Time-series of annual global surface air temperature (GSAT) anomalies for the CMIP5 historical, RCP2.6, and RCP8.5 simulations, and for the CMIP6 historical, SSP1-2.6, and SSP5-8.5 simulations.
 Each time-series is for each model's ensemble mean, and anomalies are calculated with respect to the relevant model's pre-industrial control simulation.
 The data covers the period 1850-2100 for all models.
 Any missing data is indicated by a value of 999999, and masks are also provided.

 The data in this repository was processed as part of the EU-funded CONSTRAIN project and this project should acknowledged by all users of this data.
 Processing was carried out on JASMIN from the raw CMIP5 and CMIP6 data stored in /badc/cmip5 and /badc/cmip6.
 The current models in the dataset are all of the models currently available on JASMIN as of 07/11/2019.

+# FaIR GSAT data

+Time-series of annual GSAT anomalies for 500 FaIR simple model historical, SSP1-2.6, and SSP5-8.5 simulations.
+The 500 simulations were generated from a broad uncertainty analysis of possible futures, based on lines of evidence for ECS, TCR, and radiative forcing updated from those used in similar analysis for IPCC SR1.5.